 In addition, 50 “hand-picked” professionals will be at the guests’ disposal.

 Guests will likely spend their airtime relaxing with hypnotherapist April Norris on board.
 Apparently, she is set to develop a “holistic” program that pairs wearable sleep technology with alternative wellness techniques, including hypnotherapy, Reiki healing, Ayurvedic medicine and the attention of a Doctor of Acupuncture.

 “It is irrelevant how big and beautiful your private jet is if you are unable to relax comfortably or get the required amount of sleep on the plane,” Patrick added.

 London’s Hotel 41 will also rebrand its identity to “Hotel 50” to accommodate the guests.
-It will even chip out its marble tile in the foyer, supply newly-monogrammed bath and bed linens and raise a “Hotel 50” flag.
+It will even chip out its marble tile in the foyer and opt for other options such as a ceramic tile, supply newly-monogrammed bath and bed linens and raise a “Hotel 50” flag.

 Guests can also expect 50 monks blessings them in the middle of 50,000 lotus petals.

 If these features aren’t fancy enough, consider the trip’s most luxurious amenity — a set of 18-karat gold swizzle sticks from the World of Diamonds Group, the mining conglomerate behind the 2.08-carat Fancy Vivid Blue Jane Seymour diamond ring offered in last year’s $2 million-dinner in Singapore and the world’s most expensive perfume collection in 2015.